bcourter/bcourter.github.io/_posts/2024-04-12-differential-engineering.md

 ### Enter the derivative

 It sure would have been nice if Pro/E knew that slope right away, so the FEA didn't need to compute an extra model.
 Due to the advent of machine learning, we see many emerging solutions to this challenge.
 Today, we have three commonly used forms of computational differentiation, the nuances of which we can ignore:
-* **Symbolic differentiation**: If we have a mathematical expression, we can manipulate it like we did in high school and have a new function for each derivative of interest.
+* **Symbolic differentiation**: If we have a mathematical expression, we can differentiate it one variable at a time to produce a new function for each derivative of interest.
-* **Forward mode automatic differentiation**: Equivalent to the fascinating [dual numbers](https://blog.demofox.org/2014/12/30/dual-numbers-automatic-differentiation/), you maintain and update each parameter's derivative with its value with every operation on its value.
+* **Forward mode automatic differentiation**: Equivalent to the fascinating [dual numbers](https://blog.demofox.org/2014/12/30/dual-numbers-automatic-differentiation/), we maintain and update each parameter's derivative with its value with every operation on its value.
 It can be straightforward to convert conventional code to forward mode using types.
-* **Reverse mode automatic differentiation**: When computing, build a structure that can be used to compute derivatives later, which is efficient when you have many inputs and only a few outputs.
-When differentiating though FEA and CFD simulations, you might hear of the **adjoint method**, an efficient computational approach reverse mode.
+* **Reverse mode automatic differentiation**: When computing, we build a structure that can be used to compute derivatives later, which is efficient when you have many inputs and only a few outputs.
+When differentiating though FEA and CFD simulations, a technique called the **adjoint method** makes reverse mode differentiable computationally efficient.

-👥 For more nuance about automatic differentiation and their role in optimization algorithms, see Nick McCleery's [thorough post on differentiable programming in engineering](https://nickmccleery.github.io/posts/05-differentiable-programming-in-engineering/).
+👥 For more nuance about automatic differentiation in optimization algorithms, see Nick McCleery's [thorough post on differentiable programming in engineering](https://nickmccleery.github.io/posts/05-differentiable-programming-in-engineering/).

 We now arrive at the heart of differentiable engineering, the chain rule through a shape: